Vikasnagar7492/backend-developer-php-wordpress-handson/README.md

     - Define the routes for data submission and retrieval.
 3. **Implement Authentication Mechanism**
     - Use WordPress's built-in authentication methods or create a custom authentication handler (an authentication plugin can be used to reduce development time)
-    - Ensure that authentication is required for accessing the APIs.
+    - Ensure that authentication is required to access the APIs.
 4. **Handle Form Submission**
     - Create an endpoint to receive form data from a form
     - Validate the incoming data for required fields and correct format.